Adirosenthal540/Heb2machineEncodedText/README.md

 1)	clone the project.
 2)	Install all the python classes indicated in the file – “Requirements.txt”.
 3)	Install tesseract 4.
+4) 	Train tesseract on your own handwritten data - "instructtion train on docker.txt".
-4)	Copy the trained models from “models-trained” folder to “\SavePath\…\Tesseract-OCR\tessdata”.
+5)	Copy the trained models from “models-trained” folder to “\SavePath\…\Tesseract-OCR\tessdata”.
-5)	Open the config.py file that in the code folder and change the home_directory to the folder of the project in your own computer.
+6)	Open the config.py file that in the code folder and change the home_directory to the folder of the project in your own computer.
-6)	Run the program.
+7)	Run the program.